slash0303/exmaker/README.md

 # exmaker
-ex[n].c file generator for high school class
+File generator for high school class.

 # How to use
 enter the index.